lachieggg/php-app/README.md

 =
 This is the web app source code for [my personal site](http://www.lachiegrant.io).

+This repository is a full stack application, a combination of PHP and JavaScript.

-The API uses the [Slim](https://www.slimframework.com/) micro framework.
+[Slim](https://www.slimframework.com/) is used as a PHP micro framework.

 [Eloquent](https://laravel.com/docs/8.x/eloquent) is used as an ORM.

-[Respect Validation](https://github.com/Respect/Validation) is used as a validation engine.
+[Respect Validation](https://respect-validation.readthedocs.io/en/latest/) is used as a validation engine.

-This repository is a full stack application, a combination of PHP and JavaScript.

-The database driver is [MySQL](https://www.mysql.com/).
+[Twig](https://twig.symfony.com/) is used as a template engine.

+[Phinx](https://book.cakephp.org/phinx/0/en/index.html) is used for migrations.

+[MySQL](https://www.mysql.com/) is the database driver.

-[Docker](https://www.docker.com) is the simplest way to run the application in local and production environments.
+[Docker](https://www.docker.com) is the simplest way to run this application.

+[npm](https://www.npmjs.com/) is used as a front end package manager.

+[Webpack](https://webpack.js.org/) is used for bundling the JavaScript.

 Security
 =